-Storr’s first maker’s mark was entered in 1792, and shortly afterwards in 1793 he began to use the ‘PS’ mark which he continued to use throughout his entire career as a silversmith, with only minor alterations on the original mark.
-Storr’s first business premise was registered in 1796, and he remained here for 11 years.
-This first incarnation of Paul Storr’s career as a silversmith produced some of his finest work, and it was here where he cultivated a reputation as one of London’s finest silversmiths.
+Paul Storr’s first maker’s mark was entered in 1792, and shortly afterwards in 1793 he began to use the ‘PS’ mark which he continued to use throughout his entire career as a silversmith, with only minor alterations on the original mark.
+Storr’s first business premise was registered in 1796, and he remained there for 11 years.
+This first incarnation of Paul Storr’s career as a silversmith produced some of his finest work, and it was here that he cultivated a reputation as one of London’s finest silversmiths.
 Storr’s early works were of the same exceptional quality as his later creations, although they featured more restrained designs, with classical aesthetics during the early Regency period.

 Rundell’s success ultimately may have caused the demise of the business partnership, as commissions and orders reached a level that surpassed all expectations, Storr found himself acting as the head of a workshop which was mass producing pieces of silverware, rather than being a master craftsman of silverware.